 telegram bot

-This post is my personal introduction to using Telegram and Bluemix and while it is incredibly simple, it is useful to see how to do the basics before integrating peripheral API’s or extraneous processes.
+This post is my personal introduction to using Telegram and Bluemix.
+I wanted to set up a simple bot in Python, run it in a Docker container, and deploy it on Bluemix.
+It is super simple, but the intent is to show how to do the basics before integrating peripheral APIs and other processes.

 Reply with /newbot and walk through the steps to get a bot with a name and handle.
-Also /setinline to allow inline of bot.
+Also use /setinline to let the bot be used inline.

 Purpose

-For this I just wanted to experiment with telegram and see how to do very simple basic interactions and deploy it via Bluemix.
+For this, I just wanted to experiment with Telegram, learn how to do simple interactions, and deploy the bot via Bluemix.

 Set up Docker

-Make sure you can login (or if using a different platform, have the ability to push images) and from there you can easily push images.
+Make sure you can log in (or, if using a different platform, have the ability to push images), and from there pushing images is straightforward.

 Using Python to interact with Inline Queries and Commands

-There is an easy to use and well maintained python module for the telegram API.
-I’m using python rather than something like node to interface with keras/tensorflow/etc in the future for various tasks and want to simplify and streamline my learning process. python-telegram-bot
+There is an easy-to-use and well-maintained Python module for the Telegram API.
+I’m using Python rather than something like Node because I want to interface with Keras/TensorFlow/etc. in the future for various tasks and simplify my learning process: python-telegram-bot.

-Setting up the bot we are just going to be doing a single inline ability and a single telegram command.
-It’s fairly straightforward and I used most of the example file from the python-telegram-bot library for simplicity but it consists of:
+When setting up the bot, we are just going to add a single inline query handler and a single Telegram command.
+It’s fairly straightforward, and I used most of the example file from the python-telegram-bot library for simplicity.
+It consists of:

 from configparser import ConfigParser